 Renpho Massage Gun

-I haven’t tested this massage gun, so I can’t say for sure how well (or not) it works, but the specs look good: five speeds up to 3200 PPM, USB-C charging, five massage head attachments, carrying bag included, weighs only 1.5 pounds, and has a silicone grip.
+I haven’t tested this massage gun, so I can’t say for sure how well (or not) it works, but the specs look good: five speeds up to 3200 PPM, USB-C charging, five massage head attachments, carrying bag included, a light weight of 1.5 pounds, and a silicone grip.
 I can’t find any information on amplitude or stall force, though, which I don’t like.

 Which Massage Gun Should I Buy?